SlickChair/SlickChair/docs/deploying-to-heroku.md

 Deploying to Heroku
 ===================

+(This is a stub and the project is quite far from beeing usable in production.)

 [Heroku][1] provides a handy infrastructure for hosting web applications.
 Automatic database backups and scalability to multiple servers are also commercially available.